333Kenji/indeedjobscraper/README.md

 - Scikit-learn
 - Jupyter, VSCde
 # Methods

+Using multivariate logistic regression can be used to generate models capable of providing accurate probabilities for each of four salary ranges representing the quartiles observed in the range of observed salaries (The 10% of records that do include salary information).
+The range with the greatest likelihood is then assigned as that record's classification, (posts with salaries are automatically classed) ensuring that 100% of the records contain salary data.

+To accomplish this, I must first provide some sort of salary data for the 90% of records missing that information.
+Using Natural Language Processing I transform the information found in job postings web scraped from Indeed.com into a dataset.

 - Machine Learning
     - I originally chose logistic regression because I wanted a binary answer to wether or not a particular job could be predicted to be above or below the median salary seen in similar observations.
     - Through further investigation of the target's descriptive statitics I eventually divided the observed range of salaries into quartiles, fitting a classifier to each, and instead of going with binary outcomes, compared the probabilistic outcomes, selecting the highest as the most likely and thus selected that probability's associated class as the final classification.